Philippe Pétain

-On 17 June 1940, with the imminent Fall of France and the government desire for an armistice, Prime Minister Paul Reynaud resigned, recommending to President Albert Lebrun that he appoint Pétain in his place, which he did that day, while the government was at Bordeaux.
-The government then resolved to sign armistice agreements with Germany and Italy.
-The entire government subsequently moved briefly to Clermont-Ferrand, then to the spa town of Vichy in central France.
-It voted to transform the French Third Republic into the French State, better known as Vichy France, an authoritarian regime that was allowed to govern the southeast of France and which collaborated with the Axis powers.
-After Germany and Italy occupied all of France in November 1942, Pétain's government worked closely with the Nazi German military administration.
+On 16 June 1940, with the imminent Fall of France and the government desire for an armistice, Prime Minister Paul Reynaud resigned, recommending to President Albert Lebrun that he appoint Pétain in his place, which he did that day, while the government was at Bordeaux.
+The government then resolved to sign armistice agreements with Nazi Germany and Fascist Italy.
+The entire government subsequently moved briefly to Clermont-Ferrand, then to the town of Vichy in central France.
+It voted to transform the French Third Republic into the French State, better known as Vichy France, an authoritarian puppet regime that was allowed to govern the southeast of France and which collaborated with the Axis powers.
+After Germany and Italy occupied all of France in November 1942, Pétain's government worked closely with the German military administration.

 After the war, Pétain was tried and convicted for treason.
 He was originally sentenced to death, but due to his age and World War I service his sentence was commuted to life in prison.
-His journey from military obscurity, to hero of France during World War I, to collaborationist ruler during World War II, led his successor Charles de Gaulle to write that Pétain's life was "successively banal, then glorious, then deplorable, but never mediocre".
+His journey from military obscurity, to hero of France during World War I, to collaborationist ruler during World War II, led his successor Charles de Gaulle to declare that Pétain's life was "successively banal, then glorious, then deplorable, but never mediocre".

+Pétain, who was 84 years old when he became Prime Minister and later Head of State, remains both the oldest person to become the head of government and the oldest person to become the head of state of France.

 Early life

 Pétain was born into a peasant family in Cauchy-à-la-Tour, in the Pas-de-Calais department, northern France, on 24 April 1856.
-He was one of five children of Omer-Venant Pétain, a farmer, and Clotilde Legrand, their only son.
+He was one of five children of Omer-Venant Pétain (1816–1888), a farmer, and Clotilde Legrand (1824–1857), and was their only son.
 His father had previously lived in Paris, where he worked for photography pioneer Louis Daguerre, before returning to the family farm in Cauchy-à-la-Tour following the Revolution of 1848.
 One of his great-uncles, a Catholic priest, Father Abbe Lefebvre (1771–1866), served in the Grande Armée during the Napoleonic Wars.

 Pétain's mother died when he was 18 months old, and he was raised by relatives after his father remarried.
-He attended the Catholic boarding school of Saint-Bertin in the nearby town of Saint-Omer.
+He attended the Catholic boarding school of Saint-Bertin in the nearby town of Saint-Omer, where he was an excellent student, showing an aptitude for geography and arithmetic.
 In 1875, with the intention of preparing for the Saint-Cyr Military Academy, Pétain enrolled in the Dominican college of Albert-le-Grand in Arcueil.